-Proof: This result immediately follows from Proposition 1 by recalling that, in static equilibrium, the COP C is located at the vertical below the COM G.
+Proof: This result immediately follows from Proposition 1 by recalling that, in static equilibrium, the COP is located at the vertical below the COM.

-Proposition 1 shows how contact-stability inequalities, which are bilinear in general, linearize without loss of generality when rewriting the contact wrench in terms of $\lambda$ and $p_C$ .
-It is the main result we use in this paper, as dynamic walking patterns spend most of the gait cycle in single support.
-Note that this linearization is not specific to single support: bilinear inequalities in multi-contact are linear whenever the contact wrench is expressed in terms of an attractor/repulsor point and a stiffness coefficient, as we show in Appendix B for the interested reader.
-The advantage of the single-support case is that we have derived an analytical formula, otherwise we rely on numerical polytope projections.
+Proposition 1 shows how contact-stability inequalities, which are bilinear in general, linearize without loss of generality when the contact wrench is written in terms of λ and p_C .
+It is the main result we use in this paper.
+Note that this linearization is not specific to single support: in multicontact as welll, bilinear inequalities become linear when the contact wrench results from a fixed attractive or repellent point, as we show in Appendix B for the interested reader.
+The difference between multi-contact and single-support is that the former requires numerical polytope projections in general [3], [12], while we have now derived an analytical formula for the latter.